The-Last-Cookie/secure-networking/tools/nessus/nessus.md

 ## Installation

-*Notice: To use Nessus efficiently, it is recommend to use a Raspberry Pi 4 Model B with at least 8 GB RAM.*
+*Notice: To use Nessus efficiently, it is recommend to use a Raspberry Pi 4 Model B with at least 8 GB RAM.*\
+*Caution: Nessus only runs on a Raspberry Pi 32 bit OS!*: <https://www.reddit.com/r/nessus/comments/1d62q5n/nessus_package_installation_error_raspberry_pi_5/>

 1. Download the package file for the current version (`.deb`).
 2. Install the package via `dpkg -i Nessus-10.0.0-raspberrypios_armhf.deb`.